victorgalcantara/MachineLearning/README.md

 # MachineLearning

 Welcome!
-This is some materials to study some techniques of machine learning applied in social sciences.
+This is some materials to study techniques of machine learning applied in social sciences.

 Before all, I will register some important materials and initiatives in computational social sciences as [Banyuwangi](https://github.com/bwi45/Machine-Learning-and-Data-Science-in-Politics) did about Political Science.